The Bankrate promise

 While the BankAmericard doesn’t offer ongoing rewards or a welcome bonus, its zero-interest period is now one of the longest balance transfer offers on the market.
 Two similar Citi credit cards, the Citi® Diamond Preferred® Card and Citi Simplicity® Card, offer intro APRs for balance transfers, but their introductory periods on purchases are much shorter — and their variable APRs a bit higher.

 With the BankAmericard’s updated offer, new cardholders can take 21 billing cycles to either pay off debt or a large purchase over time at a 0 percent APR.
-Note that after the introductory period ends, the card’s variable APR kicks in between 14.99 percent and 24.99 percent.
-There’s also a standard 3 percent balance transfer fee (minimum $10), which is in line with competing cards.
+Note that after the introductory period ends, the card’s variable APR kicks in between 16.24 percent to 26.24 percent.
+There’s also a standard 3 percent of the amount of each transfer balance transfer fee, which is in line with competing cards.

 Other notable card features